zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Open Developer Portal and retrieve you API key

-In this task, you will quickly look at the APIs in the Developer Portal, and retrieve your key
+In this task, you will quickly look at the APIs in the Developer Portal, and retrieve your key.

-1. Open the APIM Developer Portal by selecting **Developer portal**
+1. Open the APIM Developer Portal by selecting **Developer portal**.

     ![On the APIM Service Overview blade the link for the developer portal is highlighted.](media/e8-t1-developer-portal.png "Developer Portal")